loisapark/loisapark.github.io/_pages/hello/index.md

 ---

 I am a public health researcher and currently working on my PhD in the
 <a href="https://spatial.usc.edu/ph-d-in-population/">Population, Health and Place Program</a> at the Spatial Sciences Institute of the University of Southern California.
-I answer population health questions from a spatial perspective and have a special interest in low- and middle-income countries.
+I answer population health questions from a spatial perspective and have a special interest in health in low- and middle-income countries.

 I am a part of the <a href="https://spatial-computing.github.io/" title="Title">Spatial Computing Lab</a>.
 <br><br>